Back To Main Menu

 The application will commence in June for the following year’s intake.
 Please check this page again in June.

-Applicants may receive module exemption of up to 180 credits, if they have taken and passed the same or similar modules in another institution.
+Applicants may receive module exemptions if they have taken and passed the same or similar modules in another institution.
 The granting of exemption and advanced standing may be subject to applicants passing a Portfolio Interview, Audition or Admission Test.
-Application for module exemption may be subject to a Portfolio Interview or Audition.

-Full-time ITE graduates from the following courses are eligible to apply for module exemption:
+Applicants with the following qualifications are eligible to apply for module exemption:

 How to Apply